netgen/NetgenOpenGraphBundle/Resources/doc/USAGE.md

 parameters.
 Each of the handlers returns one or more meta tags (for example, `og:video` tag can have multiple subtags, like `og:video:type` or `og:video:width`) to be rendered, and the bundle collects all meta tags from all handlers and displays them.

+The handlers defined in `global_handlers` list will be applied to all content types.

 For the list of available handlers and available parameters, see below.